xitikx/KidWise/README.md

 - **AWS Backend**:
   - **AWS Step Functions**: Orchestrates the story generation pipeline by coordinating multiple AWS services in a serverless workflow.
   - **AWS Lambda**: Executes four serverless functions to handle the pipeline:
-    - `GenerateStoryLambda`: Generates the story text using Gemini.
+    - `StoryGeneratorLambda`: Generates the story text using Gemini.
-    - `GenerateImageLambda`: Creates images for each story part using Stable Diffusion 3.5 Large via the Hugging Face API.
+    - `ImageGeneratorLambda`: Creates images for each story part using Stable Diffusion 3.5 Large via the Hugging Face API.
-    - `GenerateAudioLambda`: Synthesizes audio for each story part using AWS Polly.
+    - `AudioGeneratorLambda`: Synthesizes audio for each story part using AWS Polly.
-    - `ValidateOutputLambda`: Validates the outputs (story, images, audio) and formats them for delivery.
+    - `ParseStoryOutput`: Validates the outputs (story, images, audio) and formats them for delivery.
-  - **AWS API Gateway**: Provides a secure API endpoint (`https://ydrr43po2d.execute-api.us-east-1.amazonaws.com/prod/generate-story`) to trigger the Step Functions workflow.
+  - **AWS API Gateway**: Provides a secure API endpoint to trigger the Step Functions workflow.
   - **AWS S3**: Stores generated images in the `store-images-kidwise` bucket and audio files in the `store-audios-kidwise` bucket, ensuring scalable and reliable storage.
   - **AWS Cognito**: Manages user authentication with OIDC integration, providing secure access control for the app.
   - **AWS Polly**: Synthesizes high-quality audio from story text, creating an immersive listening experience for each story part.